mwilliford/mynewt-extadv-test/README.md

 - build as usual
 - I tested on nrf52832 (i don't have too many of the 840's yet)
 - Deploy on 2 devices, so they talk back and forth.
-They both trasnmit, and both receive extended adv packets.
+They both transmit, and both receive extended adv packets.
 - The test software will print the results of observed packets, and note if they match what was sent.

 ## Summary of Issues